LLNL/serac/src/docs/sphinx/quickstart.rst

 The Serac build scripts install the ``clingo`` package in your Python environment (and may even *uninstall* it if it finds it with a version it considers too old).
 I don't like to let software packages change my Python environment, particularly by adding or removing packages with ``pip``, as this can lead to version dependency conflicts.
-I create a Python virtual environment in the serac root directory with the built-in ``venv`` module.
+I create a Python virtual environment with the built-in ``venv`` module.
+Run this in a location where you want to hold this sandboxed python envirnonment.

 ..
 (I use the name "venv" for the virtual environment; We might consider adding `venv/` to the list of git ignores in the root directory).